-State and local governments, including territories, may match or share overall project costs as a requirement for receiving federal funding.
+U.S. state and local governments, including all territories, may match or share overall project costs as a requirement for receiving federal funding.
 Territorial government entities with high personnel outlays may experience fiscal difficulties while adjusting to federal automatic sequestration reductions and may have to reduce salaries or staffing levels.
-Despite the proportionate share of personnel outlays by government entities receiving federal funds that average lower than the General Fund legislatively approved outlays, any reduction in federal funds for personnel or non-personnel expenses is either absorbed, reduced or cut by the government entity.
+Despite the proportionate share of personnel outlays by government entities receiving federal funds that average lower than the General legislatively approved outlays, any reduction in federal funds for personnel or non-personnel expenses is either absorbed, reduced or cut by the government entity.
 As a result, if a federally-funded program is subject to automatic sequestration, the reduced federal outlay will have to either be absorbed or the federal program will have to be reduced or eliminated entirely.

-Federal BBEDCA legislation allows federal administrative expenses, including personnel compensation, travel, transportation, communication, equipment, supplies, materials, other expenses to be subject to and sequestration.
+Federal BBEDCA legislation allows federal administrative expenses, including personnel compensation, travel, transportation, communication, equipment, supplies, materials, and other expenses to be subject to sequestration.
 Government entities with exempt programs must obtain guidance either from OMB or the federal agency.
 Depending on the requirements of the federal funded program, alternative funding may be required to maintain the required level of service provided.
 Federal sequestration automatic reductions are intended to be implemented annually, so the impact for the current fiscal year would be greater, since the entire annual spending cut is spread over the remainder of the fiscal year.

 Sequestration or any other congressionally legislated deficit reduction strategy, will undoubtedly impact the Virgin Islands economy directly or indirectly.
-Until the U.S. economy returns to a stronger growth path, simply sustaining federal tax cuts and automatic reductions is not a viable deficit reduction strategy.
-The tax increases and spending cuts would abruptly stop the current U.S. economic recovery.
+Until the U.S. economy returns to a stronger growth path, simply sustaining the automatic reductions is not a viable deficit reduction strategy.
+The automatic spending cuts would abruptly stop the current U.S. economic recovery.
 Recent gains in U.S. employment, an indicator of economic growth, have been achieved from ongoing fiscal and monetary measures.
-Higher taxes and reduced government spending will impede the current economic recovery.
+Reduced federal government spending will impede both the U.S. and U.S. Virgin Islands economic recoveries.